MokhithraaJ/Chatbot/README.md

 * Fast vector similarity search using FAISS
 * Easy-to-use web chat UI with FastAPI
 * CORS enabled for frontend flexibility
+* Maintains history of the previous 3 questions to handle contextual follow-ups
 ---

 ## 💻 Prerequisites